withastro/roadmap/proposals/0027-content-schemas.md

     index.d.ts
 ```

+### Syncing this directory

+The `.astro` directory will be generated when starting the dev server and during production builds.
+This means type inferencing _will not work_ until either of these commands are run.

+We will add this generation step to the `astro check` command as well, in case users want a lightweight command to generate the `.astro` directory during development.
+This is inspired by [Svelte's `svelte-kit sync`](https://kit.svelte.dev/docs/cli#svelte-kit-sync) CLI command.

 ## Manifest

 The first item in this `.astro` directory will be a JS manifest.
 This will contain a map of all `src/content/` entries, generated at build time or on server request.
 It will contain: